PypNetty/Kytena/docs/usage.md

 ## Scanning for Vulnerabilities

-Kyra can simulate vulnerability scanning to identify security issues:
+Kytena can simulate vulnerability scanning to identify security issues:

 ```bash
 # Run a basic scan